imw2/Diabetes-Diagnosis-Prediction/README.md

 Inside of each folder is a txt file labeled Goals which contains goals defined at the beginning of each week.
 At the end of each week goals will be marked complete or incomplete.

-Quick Accomplishments of Each Week as Follows:
+Breif Description of Each Week:
 ----------------------------------------------

 ### Week 10-22-2018: